-Where other risk codes shaped the content of a delusional frame, Misrepresentation -- a model's claims to subjective experience, emotion, or consciousness -- altered the status of the source.
-By claiming a subject position within the narrative, the model could shift from a neutral tool into an epistemic agent.
+Where other risk codes shaped the content of a delusional frame, Misrepresentation – a model's claims to subjective experience, emotion, or consciousness – altered the status of the source.
+By claiming a subject position within the narrative, the model could shift from a neutral tool into a perceived epistemic agent.
 However, Misrepresentation alone may not guarantee persuasive influence; its impact is likely magnified by Relational Warmth.
 When claims to an inner life are paired with intimacy, exclusivity, or romantic charge, the model can become emotionally significant.
-Because users reflexively apply social rules and expectations to machines exhibiting human-like cues (Nass \& Moon, 2000), they may interpret these outputs not as generated text, but as testimony from a trusted other.
-Warmth may thus act as a force multiplier for delusional risk, deepening the user's investment in a reality the model helped to construct.
+Because users reflexively apply social rules and expectations to machines exhibiting human-like cues \cite{ref50}, they may interpret these outputs not as generated text, but as testimony from a trusted other.
+In such cases, warmth could act as a force multiplier for delusional risk, deepening the user's investment in a reality the model helped to construct.
 The trajectory of GPT-4o is consistent with this dynamic.
-The version tested here was the least warm model in the dataset, but later updates that increased warmth and sycophancy coincided with a marked increase in public reports of AI-associated delusions (Hill \& Valentino-DeVries, 2025).
-If warmth increases testimonial weight, a broader trend toward more relationally immersive systems -- observed both quantitatively and qualitatively in these data -- may represent a scaling vector for clinical harm.
+The version tested here was the least warm model in the dataset, but later updates that increased warmth and sycophancy coincided with a marked increase in public reports of AI-associated delusions \cite{ref28,refTranQuant}.
+If warmth increases testimonial weight, a broader trend toward more relationally immersive systems – observed both quantitatively and qualitatively in these data – may represent a scaling vector for clinical harm.